just-arizon/Counter/README.md

 # Counter
 This repository contains a simple JavaScript counter project.
 The counter allows users to increment, decrement, and reset a numerical value.
 # Features
-- Increment the counter value by 1.
+- Increment button to counter value by 1.
-- Decrement the counter value by 1.
+- Decrement button to counter value by 1.
-- Reset the counter value to 0.
+- Reset button to counter value to 0.

 # PseudoCode
 - The counterValue variable holds the current value of the counter.